Nissan Pulsar: Datsun 310

 In North America the N10 Pulsar was originally sold only with the largest, 1.4-liter engine and only with four- or five-speed manual transmissions.
 Called the Datsun 310, in Canada it was also available with Pulsar striping on the rear quarters.
 Equipment levels were Deluxe or GX, and originally only the three-door hatchback or hatchback coupé bodywork were available.
 Only the three-door (called a "two-door sedan hatchback" in period materials) was ever available in Deluxe trim, with the GX being optional and all other bodystyles only sold in GX trim.
 A four-speed manual was installed in all sedans, while the GX Coupé received a five-speed unit.
 The three-door GX was unusual in receiving manual, remotely controlled (from the center console, behind the parking brake) rear side windows.
 A five-door hatchback ("sedan hatchback") model was added to the line during the 1980 model year, only in GX trim.

 For 1981 the Pulsar received a facelift in North America, with a sloping, horizontal bar grille and rectangular headlights in place of the previous round units.
 A larger 1.5-liter engine replaced the earlier 1.4-liter unit, although in desmogged form it only produced 65 hp.
 This was still a pushrod unit (unlike the new E-series which was on its way into the Pulsar in the rest of the world), with a two-barrel carburetor and a catalytic converter.
 The 310 never stood a great chance in North America, where the cheaper and somewhat larger rear-wheel-drive 210-series always outsold it.
 The lack of an automatic option was a further hindrance in the US market.

 N12 (1982)

 A more angular version was announced in April 1982, making its European debut in October.
 By this time, Nissan had more or less standardised its naming policy worldwide, so as a Nissan it tended, except in European markets, to be known as the Pulsar.
-In Europe it retained the "Cherry" moniker, and in Malaysia and South Africa it was sold as the Nissan Langley.
-This generation Pulsar sedan or hatchback was sold in North America only for model year 1983.
+In Europe it retained the "Cherry" moniker, and in Malaysia it was sold as the Nissan Langley.
+In South Africa the hatchbacks kept the Pulsar name for this generation, but the sedans were sold with Langley badging.
+This generation Pulsar hatchback, three-door and five-door, was sold in North America only for model year 1983.

 Some unusual options were carried over from the previous generation, such as having the rear locks (on four-door models) remote operated by cable from the front seat.
 The rear child locks could also be controlled with a slider mounted beneath the driver's seat.